saurabhnagrecha/Pandas-to-ARFF/README.md

 - `df`: dataframe in pandas format (flattened, no groupings)
 - `filename`: the filename you want the weka compatible file to be in
 - `wekaname`: the name you want to give to the weka dataset (this will be visible to you when you open it in Weka)
-- `cleanstringdata`: clean up data which may have spaces and replace with "_", special characters etc which seem to annoy Weka.
-To suppress this, set this to False.
+- `cleanstringdata`: clean up data which may have spaces and replace with `"_"`, special characters etc which seem to annoy Weka.
+To suppress this, set this to `False`.
-- `cleannan`: replaces all nan values with "?" which is Weka's standard for missing values.
-To suppress this, set this to False.
+- `cleannan`: replaces all `NAN` values with `"?"`, which is Weka's standard for missing values.
+To suppress this, set this to `False`.

 ## Quick Example